If you’re planning a weekend away or longer break, here are some of the best things to do in Cornwall

 You can explore the castle ruins, visit Merlin’s cave, and cross the Tintagel bridge over to the island.
 And don’t forget to visit the magnificent 8 foot tall bronze statue of King Arthur that stands on the clifftop.

-Tintagel Castle will be open from 4th July 2020 onwards.
-You will need to book your tickets in advance from the English Heritage website.
+Tintagel Castle is open to visitors and you will need to book your tickets in advance from the English Heritage website.

 St Mawes Castle